mozilla/experimenter/README.md

 ### Integration Tests

 The integration tests run Selenium against a full Experimenter stack (app server, nginx, kinto, Firefox) inside Docker containers.
-They are defined in `experimenter/tests/integration/nimbus/` and configured in `.circleci/config.yml`.
+They are defined in `experimenter/tests/integration/nimbus/` and run in CI via the workflows under `.github/workflows/`.

 #### Running a specific test locally (recommended)